Bachelor of Business Administration - Human Resources Major

 - Conduct self-marketing campaigns

+All work terms are paid opportunities.
+However, there are expenses associated with participating in a Co-operative Education program.
 By starting to plan now, you can be financially prepared for your work terms.
 Expenses include:

-- You will be responsible for your own transportation to and from the work site and some work terms may require the use of a vehicle.
+- You will be responsible for your own transportation to and from the work site and some work terms may require the use of a vehicle

 - If you accept a work term position outside of Calgary, you will be responsible for your own relocation and living expenses in that location